LeonZhang7/COMP-472-Assignment-1/README.md

 - matplotlib
 - NumPy

+## Running the Script
+Execute the script in a Python environment with the necessary libraries installed.
+Namely, type in the terminal:
+- pip install pandas
+- pip install scikit-learn
+- pip install pillow
+- pip install matplotlib

 ## Dataset
 - `abalone.csv`: Dataset containing information about abalones.
 - `penguins.csv`: Dataset containing information about penguins.